 - A pediatric neurologist that understands the connection between CFD and ASD and how to treat it.
 Please bring studies when you see a neurologist.
 There are some articles written by medical doctors and studies linked at the bottom of this TACA article.

 - A MAPS (Medical Academy of Pediatric Special Needs) doctor.
-See how to find one here.
+Read about Finding a Doctor here.

 What is the Treatment for CFD?

 In addition to dietary changes, treatment options for CFD include prescription medication, supplementation with high-dose methyfolate, or sometimes a combination both.